aimms/language-reference/advanced-language-components/units-of-measurement/unit-based-scaling.rst

 .. rubric:: Override default scaling

-You can override the default scaling based on the content of the :any:`Unit` attribute either locally within the graphical end-user interface or model source, or globally using ``Conventions``.
+You can override the default scaling based on the content of the Unit attribute either locally within the graphical end-user interface or model source, or globally using ``Conventions``.
 Local and global overrides are discussed in complete detail in :ref:`sec:units.local-override` and :ref:`sec:units.convention`.